 Years down the road, I still find areas that have to be changed.
 I keep trying to better understand Him, and I keep watching my life to align my values with His, to share His mindset, to trust Him in all things.
 Much growth has come in this process, and life continues to get better and better as I walk with Him.

 C.S.
 Lewis says in The Magician's Nephew, "What you hear and see has a good deal to do with where you are standing; it also depends on what sort of person you are."
-How powerfully true this is!
+How powerfully true!
 Think about how two people can share an experience and come away with such different reactions.
 So much of how we react to life depends on where we are in our mind or "heart," what sort of person we are.

 May Abba help each of us make our peace with Him so that we can embrace the contentment that can follow.
 May we recognize the Bible teaches us to "put on," to "follow after," to "seek with all our heart," to "pursue" the essence of what Jesus was.
 If we are waiting for an "experience" which is said to make us instantly fully like Him, we just might be wasting precious moments.
-We just might be missing moments that could bring us closer to reflecting His graces, His beauty.
-We just might miss what can make our lives better and better, what can allow our hearts to rest in contentment.
+We just might be missing moments that could bring us closer to reflecting His grace, His beauty.
+We just might miss what can make our lives better and better, what can allow our hearts to rest contented.